Vinaysankeerth13/React/Notes.md

 Package-lock.json keeps track of the exact versions of the dependencies that we have installed in the project.

-`package.json` and `package-lock.json` are both important files used in Node.js projects, particularly those managed with npm (Node Package Manager) or Yarn.
+`package.json` and `package-lock.json` are both important files used in Node.js projects, particularly those managed with npm or Yarn.
 While they serve related purposes, they have distinct roles:

 1. **package.json**:
    - **Role**: The `package.json` file is a metadata file for your project.
 It contains various details about the project, such as its name, version, description, dependencies, scripts, and more.